U.S. parents begin to ask: Should my child get a COVID-19 shot?

+United StatesU.S. parents begin to ask: Should my child get a COVID-19 shot?

-(Reuters) - Tristen Sweeten, a 34-year-old nurse in Utah, hopes her three children will receive Moderna’s COVID-19 vaccine through its pediatric clinical trial.
+Tristen Sweeten, a 34-year-old nurse in Utah, hopes her three children will receive Moderna’s (MRNA.O) COVID-19 vaccine through its pediatric clinical trial.
 The sooner the better, she said, for their safety and the greater goal of ending the pandemic.

 Angie Ankoma, a 45-year-old Black mother of four who works in philanthropy in Rhode Island, believes trials must include diverse populations and participated in one for a COVID-19 vaccine herself.
 Volunteering her kids for possible inclusion in Moderna’s trial was a tougher call.